 Senior Services advocates for seniors each and every day.

 That means, you will hear about us in the news, informing seniors of issues that affect their lives.
 Through community partnerships with businesses, health care providers and other agencies, you will find us finding new ways to improve seniors’ lives.
 You will see our staff, advisory council members and board members playing key roles in statewide and regional coalitions and commissions on aging.
 And you will discover us hard at work addressing issues on aging to put before the Virginia General Assembly.

 We are a private, nonprofit organization, and we serve residents in Chesapeake, Franklin, Norfolk, Portsmouth, Suffolk, Virginia Beach, and Isle of Wight and Southampton counties.
 Senior Services receives funding from federal, state, municipal and private sources.
 For a list of funding sources, click here for the current annual report.

-Mission: We help seniors to live with choice and dignity in their communities.
+Mission: To provide seniors and their caregivers with access to programs and services so they may live their lives with choice and dignity in their communities

 Our organization dates to 1968 when the Senior Citizens Service Center incorporated as a 501(c) (3) organization to serve the needs of seniors and their families and caregivers in South Hampton Roads.
 In 1972, the name changed to the Southeastern Virginia Areawide Model Program, or SEVAMP, and was designated as the Area Agency on Aging in 1973.
 Our name changed once again, in 1997, to Senior Services of Southeastern Virginia.